lashkare97/Mini_Projects/Readme.md

 # These files was created during my student job as a HiWi.
+Please note that these are the rough scripts, while originals are not provided due to NDA.

 ## CSV Corrector
 - File name CSV was given from the .csv files.